obonaventure/cnp3/book/transport/transport.rst

    Dynamic receiving window

-The receiver may adjust its advertised receive window based on its current memory consumption but also to limit the bandwidth cosummed by the sender.
+The receiver may adjust its advertised receive window based on its current memory consumption but also to limit the bandwidth consumed by the sender.
 In practice, the receive buffer can also shrink because the application is not able to process the received data quickly enough.
 In this case, the receiving buffer may be completely full and the advertised receive window may shrink to `0`.
 When the sender receives an acknowledgement with a receive window set to `0`, it is blocked until it receives an acknowledgement with a positive receive window.
 Unfortunately, as shown in the figure below, the loss of this acknowledgement could cause a deadlock as the sender waits for an acknowledgement while the receiver is waiting for a data segment.

 .. figure:: fig/transport-fig-040-c.png
    :align: center